The Dirty Truth About Disposable Foodware

 Create Enabling Conditions through Policy

-Citizens, organizers, restaurant owners and policy-makers can work individually and together to pass enabling policies that support the adoption of reusables.
+Citizens, organizers, restaurant owners and policy-makers can work to pass enabling policies that support the adoption of reusables and circular economy infrastructure.

 Make Using Reusables a No-Brainer